How Long to Keep Invoices in the UK: HMRC Rules Explained

 A practical filing system for tradespeople

-Most tradespeople aren't office workers by nature — you'd rather be on site than sorting paperwork.
-So the best filing system is one that takes minimal effort to maintain.
+Most tradespeople aren't keen on office work — you'd rather be on site than sorting paperwork.
+The best filing system is one that's easy to maintain.

 Invoice your customers in 30 seconds